Find programs and universities in the United States that align with your interests and aspirations.

 OPT and Career prospects: Look up OPT / STEM OPT statistics for post graduation and any assistance the University provides in career services and job placement, if you are interested in pursuing them.
-Remember, OPT / STEM OPT is intended to be a period of temporary practical training in your field of study as a supplement to our education.
+Remember, OPT / STEM OPT is intended to be a period of temporary practical training in your field of study as a supplement to your education.

 Apply by the deadline.
 Submit all your materials, and give the person(s) recommending you enough time to write their recommendations.

 Note that each university or program may have different deadlines, including separate ones for Financial Aid / Scholarships.